jakeosmith/hilarymasterserver/README.md

 ## Reconditioning Tool

-A static demo of a vehicle reconditioning tracker is included in `public/recon-tool`.
-Open `public/recon-tool/index.html` in your browser to try it out.
-The tool loads immediately with no login required.
-It stores data in browser storage and offers VIN lookup, stage tracking, cost inputs, and parts management.
+The project defaults to a simple vehicle reconditioning tracker.
+Visit `/` to use it.
+The tool stores data in browser storage and offers VIN lookup, stage tracking, cost inputs, and parts management.
+The static files live in `public/recon-tool`, but the homepage loads the tool directly so no additional path is required.